yilvas09/MicroHedger/README.md

 # MicroHedger

-A computational replication of "Gamma Positioning and Market Quality" by Buis et al. (2024), exploring the impact of dynamic hedgers' gamma positioning on market quality, especially liquidity and probability dry-outs, through agent-based simulations.
+A computational replication of "Gamma Positioning and Market Quality" by Buis et al. (2024), exploring the impact of dynamic hedgers' gamma positioning on market quality, with a particular focus on liquidity and probability dry-outs, through agent-based simulations.

 ## Paper Overview